Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

 The TRUE Connector is composed by:

 -   **Execution core container (ECC)**, representing the connector exchanging data.
--   **Fiware data app**, it is in charge of processing incoming request and provided the relative responses.
+-   **FIWARE data app**, it is in charge of processing incoming request and provided the relative responses.
 -   **Usage Control data app (UC)**, it will check if who are requesting the data has the grants to use that in a well defined policy.
-	(The Fiware TRUE Connector integrates the [Fraunhofer MyData Framework](https://www.mydata-control.de/) for implementing the Usage Control.
+	(The FIWARE TRUE Connector integrates the [Fraunhofer MyData Framework](https://www.mydata-control.de/) for implementing the Usage Control.
 Details about the PMP and PEP components can be found [here](usage_control_rules.md))

 ![TRUE Connector Architecture](img/TRUE_Connector_Architecture.png?raw=true "TRUE Connector Architecture")